Pointcept/GPT4Point/README.md

 ## News

-🔥 2023/08/13:  Two-stage Pretraining code of PointBind has been released.
+🔥 2023/08/13:  Two-stage Pre-training code of PointBLIP has been released.

 🔥 2023/08/13:  All datasets used and result files has been uploaded.